hbghhy/nn4nlp-code/README.md

 By Graham Neubig, Daniel Clothiaux, Zhengzhong Liu, and Xuezhe Ma

-I will try to translate the code into pytorch version
+I will try to add some pytorch example